rmt-08-helsinki-fox/fancy-todo/server/readme.md

 # Fancy Todo List

 Fancy Todo List is app to manage your todolist.
-This app has :

-- RESTful endpoint for asset's CRUD operation
-- JSON formatted response

 &nbsp;